 - 1. Select an object, and click the Permissions tab. - 2.
-Click the Add User or Add Access Group button. - 3.
+Click Add User or Add Access Group. - 3.
 A new window appears to enable you to select a User or Access Group.
-You can find Users or Access Groups by using one of the following methods: - By Hierarchy-Click the Show Hierarchy button to see a list of all Users or Access Groups in your environment, sorted by hierarchy. - By List-Click the Show List to see a list of all Users or Access Groups in your environment. - By Quick Filter-Enter the name or partial name of the User or Access Group in the Quick Filter field. - 4.
-Perform one of the following actions: - Click the Save button to accept the changes and return to the object list. - Click the Apply button to accept the changes and remain in the Permissions tab. - Click the Cancel button to discard the changes.
+You can find Users or Access Groups by using one of the following methods: - By Hierarchy-Click Show Hierarchy to see a list of all Users or Access Groups in your environment, sorted by hierarchy. - By List-Click Show List to see a list of all Users or Access Groups in your environment. - By Quick Filter-Enter the name or partial name of the User or Access Group in the Quick Filter field. - 4.
+Perform one of the following actions: - Click Save to accept the changes and return to the object list. - Click Apply to accept the changes and remain in the Permissions tab. - Click Cancel to discard the changes.